fyquah/fyquah.github.io/imperial-fyp18/index.md

 - [Layman summary to my project](layman) - Anyone who has programmed before should be able to understand this.
 This is mainly targetted at prospective computer-science students who might be interested in the kinds of projects that exist.
+(I was inspired by a good friend of mine to write this)
 - [Stable Labelling AST Journal Article (DRAFT)](labelling.pdf) -
-  A draft article presenting an algorithm to label nodes in ASTs or tree-based IRs.
+  A draft article (that I will probably publish at some point ...) presenting an algorithm to label nodes in ASTs or tree-based IRs.
+- [Report](report.pdf) - My report on all the findings of my final year project.
 - [Presentation slides](presentation.pdf) - Presentation slides I have used
   during my project presentation